Errors and Warnings¶

 Error

-¶ This error should never occur first, though may occur if earlier warnings or error messages have corrupted the program.
+¶ This error should never occur first, though it may occur if earlier warnings or error messages have corrupted the program.
 If there are no other warnings or errors, submit a bug report.

 -